-American University of Antigua College of Medicine’s MD program was granted accreditation by the Caribbean Accreditation Authority for Education In Medicine and Other Health Professions (CAAM-HP) this June.
-CAAM-HP was established in 2003 and is the legally constituted body established to accredit medical, dental, veterinary, and other health professions programs leading to professional degrees required for practice in Caribbean Community (CARICOM) member states.
+American University of Antigua College of Medicine’s MD program was granted accreditation for another four years (2018–2022) by the Caribbean Accreditation Authority for Education In Medicine and Other Health Professions (CAAM-HP).
+CAAM-HP is the legally constituted body established to accredit medical, dental, veterinary, and other health professions programs leading to professional degrees required for practice in Caribbean Community (CARICOM) member states.

-Gaining accreditation by CAAM-HP involved a demanding review process that assesses every facet of AUA’s medical program.
+Gaining accreditation by CAAM-HP involved a demanding review process that assessed every facet of AUA’s medical program.
 This accreditation is exclusive to medical schools that meet or exceed the highest industry standards.

 In their report, the visiting team commends AUA for:

-· the caliber, enthusiasm, diversity of its students and their performance on USMLE examination
+- the caliber, enthusiasm, and diversity of AUA’s students and their performance on USMLE examination

 - the highly motivated and dedicated faculty and administration